xcore/sw_foc_motor_control/doc_quickstart/qei/index.rst

    #.
 In the ``Run Configurations`` dialogue box (see above), select the xSCOPE tab
    #.
 Now select the ``Offline`` button, then click ``Apply``, then click ``Run``

 The program will build and start to produce test output in the Console window.
 When the test has completed, move to the Project explorer window.
-In the app_test_adc directory there should be a file called ``xscope.xmt``.
+In the app_test_qei directory there should be a file called ``xscope.xmt``.
 Double click on this file, and the xSCOPE viewer should launch.
 On the left-hand side of the viewer, under ``Captured Metrics``, select the arrow next to ``n``.
 A sub menu will open with 4 signals listed: ``Rev_Cnt``, ``Angle``, ``Velocity``, and ``Error``.
 Use the boxes to the left of each signal to switch the traces on and off.
 The tests take about 31.3ms.
 Now lets look at each trace in more detail:

    #.
 First, switch off all traces except the ``Error`` trace.
 The error signal is zero apart from at about 5.7ms when the error status was being tested.